 Board and committees

 The Board comprises the Chairman, one Executive Director and two Non-Executive Directors.
-Mr Gibbs, a Non-Executive Director is an advisor to a major shareholder and is not considered to be independent.
-The remaining Non-Executive Directors are considered to be independent, provide a solid foundation for good corporate governance for the Group, and ensure that no individual or group dominates the Board’s decision making process.
+The Non-Executive Directors are considered to be independent, provide a solid foundation for good corporate governance for the Group, and ensure that no individual or group dominates the Board’s decision making process.
 The Non-Executive Directors are independent of management.
 Each Non-Executive Director continues to demonstrate that they have sufficient time to devote to the Company’s business.